Colorado Springs reckons with past after gay club shooting

 In recent decades the population has almost doubled to 480,000 people.
 More than one-third of residents are nonwhite — twice as many as in 1980.
 The median age is 35.
 Politics here lean more conservative than in comparable-size cities.
 City council debates revolve around issues familiar throughout the Mountain West, such as water, housing and the threat of wildfires.

-“I have been thinking for years, we’re in the middle of a transition about what Colorado Springs is, who we are, and what we’ve become,” said Matt Mayberry, a historian who directs the Colorado Springs Pioneers Museum.
+“I have been thinking for years, we’re in the middle of a transition about what Colorado Springs is, who we are, and what we’ve become,” said Matt Mayberry, a historian at Colorado Springs Pioneers Museum.

-The idea of latching onto a city with a bright future is part of what drew Michael Anderson, a bartender at Club Q who survived last weekend’s shooting, to move here.
+The idea of latching onto a city with a bright future is partly what drew Michael Anderson, a Club Q bartender who survived last weekend’s shooting.

-Two friends, Derrick Rump and Daniel Aston, helped him land the job at Club Q and find his “queer family” in his new hometown.
-It was more welcoming than the rural part of Florida where he grew up.
+Two friends, Derrick Rump and Daniel Aston, helped Anderson land the Club Q job and find his “queer family” in his new hometown.
+It was more welcoming than rural Florida where he grew up.

-Now he’s grieving the loss of Rump and Aston, both of whom were slain in the club shooting.
+Now he’s grieving the deaths of Rump and Aston in the club shooting.

 “Colorado Springs is a community that is full of love.
 But I will also acknowledge that I chose to leave the Springs because I felt like when it came to … the elected leadership, the vocal leadership in this community, it wasn’t supportive of all people, wasn’t supportive of Black people, wasn’t supportive of immigrants, not supportive of LGBTQ people,” Herod said at a memorial event downtown.

-She said she found community at Club Q when she would come back from college, but that sense of belonging didn’t allow her to forget that people and groups with a history of anti-LGBTQ stances and rhetoric maintained influence in city politics.
+She said she found community at Club Q when she would return from college.
+But she didn’t forget people and groups with a history of anti-LGBTQ stances and rhetoric maintained influence in city politics.

 “This community, just like any other community in the country, is complex,” she said.

-Club Q’s co-owner, Nic Grzecka, told The Associated Press he’s hoping to use the tragedy to try to rebuild a “loving culture” in the city.
-Even though general acceptance the LGBTQ community has grown, Grzecka said false assertions that members of the community are “grooming” children has incited a new type of hatred.
+Club Q’s co-owner, Nic Grzecka, told The Associated Press he’s hoping to use the tragedy to rebuild a “loving culture” in the city.
+Even though general acceptance the LGBTQ community has grown, Grzecka said false assertions that members of the community are “grooming” children has incited hatred.

 Those who have been around long enough are remembering this week how in the 1990s, at the height of the religious right’s influence, the Colorado Springs-based group Colorado for Family Values spearheaded a statewide push to pass Amendment 2 and make it illegal for communities to pass ordinances protecting LGBTQ people from discrimination.